 Strategies for juggling multiple jobs

 - Separate your jobs.
-Avoid checking email, answering calls or focusing on duties or projects for job number two while you are working job number one.
+Avoid checking email, answering calls or focusing on duties or projects for one job while you are working on the other job.

 - Take a break between jobs.
 Relax, exercise and eat.
 Let one job go before you start the next.